MileHacker Logo

 • Shoulder Season (May, Sep, early Oct):

 Good weather, fewer crowds than high season.
 More reasonable prices.
-Golden Week in early May brings domestic travel.
+The Golden week holidays at the beginning of May brings domestic travel.

 • Low Season (Summer & Winter):